Hagar: Rabbinical commentary

 Some Jewish commentators identify Hagar with Keturah (קְטוּרָה), the woman Abraham married after the death of Sarah, stating that Abraham sought her out after Sarah's death.
 It is suggested that Keturah was Hagar's personal name, and that "Hagar" was a descriptive label meaning "stranger".
 This interpretation is discussed in the Midrash and is supported by Rashi, Judah Loew ben Bezalel, Shlomo Ephraim Luntschitz, and Obadiah ben Abraham Bartenura.
 Rashi argues that "Keturah" was a name given to Hagar because her deeds were as beautiful as incense (hence: ketores), and/or that she remained chaste from the time she was separated from Abraham—קְטוּרָה derives from the Aramaic word "restrained".
 The contrary view (that Keturah was someone other than Hagar) is advocated by the Rashbam, Abraham ibn Ezra, David Kimhi, and Nachmanides.
 They were listed as two different people in the genealogies in the Book of Chronicles (1 Chronicles 1:29–33).

+Rabbinic literature

+According to the Midrash (Gen. R. xlv.), Hagar was the daughter of Pharaoh, who, seeing what great miracles God had done for Sarah's sake (Gen. xii.
+17), said: "It is better for Hagar to be a slave in Sarah's house than mistress in her own."
+In this sense Hagar's name is interpreted as "reward" ("Ha-Agar" = "this is reward").
+She was at first reluctant when Sarah desired her to marry Abraham, and although Sarah had full authority over her as her handmaid, she persuaded her, saying.
+"Consider thyself happy to be united with this saint."
+Hagar is held up as an example of the high degree of godliness prevalent in Abraham's time, for while Manoah was afraid that he would die because he had seen an angel of God (Judges xiii.
+22), Hagar was not frightened by the sight of the divine messenger (Gen. R. l.c.).
+Her fidelity is praised, for even after Abraham sent her away she kept her marriage vow, and therefore she was identified with Keturah (Gen. xxv.
+1), with allusion to (Aramaic, "to tie"; Gen. R. lxi.).
+Another explanation of the same name is "to adorn," because she was adorned with piety and good deeds (l.c.).
+It was Isaac who, after the death of Sarah, went to bring back Hagar to the house of his father; the Rabbis infer this from the report that Isaac came from Beer-lahai-roi, the place which Hagar had named (Gen. xvi.
+14, xxiv.
+62; Gen. R. lx.; see commentaries ad loc.).